Inside: New to photography? Download this free DSLR photography for beginners PDF HERE.

 This photo was taken at f/3.2.
 Notice the nice blurry background:

 This photo was taken at f/16.
 Notice how the background is much more in focus and we see more of the distracting elements in the background.
-The photo taken at a wider aperture blurs them out for us.

 If you want a blurry background, choose a lower f/stop number.

 It took me 5 years, until after my third child was born, to understand my camera settings and to get the most out of my camera in manual mode.

 I truly love my photos now that I’ve mastered shooting in manual mode and understand how the exposure triangle affects my photos.

 I don’t want you to struggle with it for as long as I did!